LinuxNote/Linux_Primer-Helpful_Information_for_Using_Linux/Miscellaneous/README.md

 ## Linux Directories Explained

-Information in this section was taken from
+Information in this section is taken from
 [this video](https://www.youtube.com/watch?v=42iQKuQodW4).

-Check out the [Fireship channel](https://www.youtube.com/c/Fireship) for high-quality content.
+Check out the [Fireship channel](https://www.youtube.com/c/Fireship) for similar content.

-- boot:
-- dev:
-- bin: Binaries (AKA executables) vital to the operating system.
+- `bin`: Binaries (AKA executables) vital to the operating system.
-- sbin: System binaries.
+- `sbin`: System binaries.
 These should only be executed by the super user.
-- lib: Contains libraries that are "shared... between binaries".
+- `lib`: Contains libraries that are "shared... between binaries".
-- tmp:
-- var:
-- etc: Et cetera, or editable text config.
+- `usr`: This directory also contains `bin` and `sbin` directories.
+These binaries are for the user, not for the OS.
+Inside `usr` is a `local` directory, which contains binaries the user compiled themselves.- etc: Et cetera, or editable text config.
 Contains configuration files.
-- home:
-- usr: This directory also contains `bin` and `sbin` directories.
-These binaries are for the user, not for the OS.
-Inside `usr` is a `local` directory, which contains binaries the user compiled themselves.
+- `home`: Contains a directory for every on for the system.
+- `boot`: Contains files necessary to boot (starting) the machine, such as the Linux kernel.
+- `dev`: Device files.
+Can interact with hardware drivers as if they were files.
-- proc:
+- `opt`: Optional software.
+- `var`: Variable files.
+Contains files that will change as the OS is run.
+- `tmp`: Temporary files.
+Will be deleted between reboots.
+- `proc`: Doesn't actually exist on the disk.
+Created in-memory "to keep track of running processes".

 ## How to Create a Symlink

+## How to create a Bash Script

+## Text Editor Usage

+### How to use Vim

+### How to Use Emacs